-On this page you will find tasks that will help you be more prepared for university and in this forced period of downtime should give you something to do.
-There are specific tasks for history and composition, followed by general reading and listening lists.
+On this page you will find tasks that will help you be more prepared for (the more traditional) university music courses and interviews for these courses.
+There are first specific tasks for history and composition, followed by general reading and listening lists. [note: this page was complied in the first COVID lockdown for the then-abandoned year 13s but it has some helpful stuff so I have left it up].

 Writing essays is a key aspect of all music degrees.
 Unlike at A level in which you only do extended writing exams, you will need to write essays that are more formally presented.
 I have set one essay here on sonata form that draws on Eduqas AoS A. I will set one on Debussy in due course.